A History of Supportive Housing and the Network

 Supportive housing was born, came of age and continues to evolve in New York.
 The Network’s growth has mirrored the industry’s every step of the way.
-Now over 20 years old, is the Network remains the largest, most effective member organization of its kind.
-The Network now has over than 200 nonprofit members operating more than 45,000 units of supportive housing, as well as over 100 affiliates and corporate partners.
+Now over 20 years old, the Network remains the largest, most effective member organization of its kind.
+The Network now has over 200 nonprofit members operating more than 45,000 units of supportive housing, as well as over 100 affiliate and corporate partners.

 Twenty years ago, supportive housing was an experiment run by a handful of nonprofit organizations.
 Today, it enjoys widespread bipartisan support and is recognized as the best, most cost-effective solution to chronic homelessness.
 The model has been refined and expanded to serve many new populations in myriad new ways, with the majority of new innovations coming from Network members.
 It has become a sophisticated industry with a renowned model of public/private, for-profit/nonprofit integration and partnership.